martius-lab/hitchhiking-rotations/README.md

 </p>

 # Overview
 Our work discusses recent trends on neural network regression with 3D rotations.
-We consider two common cases of learning with rotations:
-1) **Rotation estimation:** Rotation representations are in the networks *output*
-2) **Feature prediction:** Rotation representations are in the networks *input*

 <p align="center" width="60%">
 <img src="assets/docs/overview_bottom.png" width="400px">
 </p>

-While the *choice of loss function* is important for learning with rotations, we illustrate that the *choice of rotation representation* (e.g., Euler angles, exponential coordinates, axis-angle, quaternions) is absolutely crucial.
+While the *choice of loss function* is important for learning with rotations, we illustrate that the *choice of rotation representation* (e.g., Euler angles, exponential coordinates, axis-angle, quaternions) is crucial.

 **Our recommendations for neural network regression with 3D rotations:**

-- *Changing the loss does not fix discontinuities* representations with three or four parameters introduce discontinuities into the target function when rotations are in the output.
+- **Changing the loss does not fix discontinuities** representations with three or four parameters introduce discontinuities into the target function when rotations are in the output.
 The subsequent issues arising in learning the target function are not fixed using distance picking or computing distances in $\mathrm{SO}(3)$.

-- *For rotation estimation* use $\mathbb{R}^9+\mathrm{SVD}$ or $\mathbb{R}^6+\mathrm{GSO}$.
+- **For rotation estimation (rotations in model output)** use $\mathbb{R}^9+\mathrm{SVD}$ or $\mathbb{R}^6+\mathrm{GSO}$.
 If the regression targets are only small rotations, using quaternions with a halfspace-map is a good option.

-- *For feature prediction* use $\mathbb{R}^9+\mathrm{SVD}$ or $\mathbb{R}^6+\mathrm{GSO}$.
+- **For feature prediction (rotations in model input)** use $\mathbb{R}^9+\mathrm{SVD}$ or $\mathbb{R}^6+\mathrm{GSO}$.
 If under memory constraints, quaternions with a halfspace-map and data-augmentation are viable.

 > [!NOTE]
 > To support these recommendations, we conducted several experiments and reproduced the results of previous works.
-The code of these experiments is available in this repository.
 > To reproduce the paper's results, setup the environment as detailed in [Installation](#installation) and
 > follow the instructions in [Experiments](#experiments).
 ---